Grinnell Glacier Trail

 Get a weekly dose of discounts and inspiration for adventure lovers

-We love this hike!
-What a view, what a trail, what a day.
+We love the Grinnell Glacier trail!
+What a view, what a hike, what a day.
 In good weather, this route is a wonderful day trip.
-However, there are some challenging bits, some narrow pathways and early in the season a dangerous walk on stones through a waterfall – yes, you get wet.
-We don’t recommend taking young children on this hike or people who have strong aversions to exposure on a route.
-To be clear, there is no need to use your hands and the trail is wide, however we found ourselves walking close to the rock wall to be on the safe side.
+However, there are some challenging bits, some narrow pathways and early in the season a dangerous walk on stones through a waterfall, where you will get wet.
+We don’t recommend taking young children or people who have strong aversions to exposure on this hike.
+To be clear, there is no need to use your hands and the trail is wide, however, we found ourselves walking close to the rock wall to be on the safe side.

 Some people suggest taking the boats across Swiftcurrent Lake and Lake Josephine to save time.
 Frankly, we’re not so convinced – mostly due to the hassle of coordinating a ticket, getting to the boat on time, the transfer between boats and the hike up the other side to rejoin the trail.
 With that said, we’ve met people who swear by the boats.

 For walkers, start at the Grinnell Glacier parking lot in between Many Glacier Hotel and Swiftcurrent Motor Inn.
 If you’re lucky, you stayed in one of these hotels the night before and got to soak up the atmosphere of this incredible area at dawn and dusk.
 The parking lot gets full, like almost all parking lots in Glacier, between 9am and 4pm each day.
 In Many Glacier there are options to park on the road near the Swiftcurrent Motor Inn or in their parking lot.